ChrisNellas/freecell/README.md

            4) astar :A* first search
   <file1>: the file that has the solitaire problem with the same format as the testSet#_#.txt
   <file2>: the file that you want the solution to be saved.

+The depth, and best algorithms finds just a solution.
+The other 2 algorithms(breadth and astar) finds the best solution (or one of them).

+Warning!!
+astar algorithm doesn't find the best solution always because of a bug at the used heuristic.